Enjoy typical Scottish food and drink

 How about dessert?

-Although the food is hearty, tastes good and makes us full, we want to test a dessert as well.
-After all, we don't have the opportunity to try Scottish food every day.
-This time, however, we limit ourselves to one dessert for the two of us.
-To eat more is simply not possible.
-Since Petar is a big fan of Pavlova, we choose the Forest Fruit Pavlova as a dessert.
-It is a chewy meringue with forest fruit compote.
-It comes with whipped cream, strawberries and cream ice cream.
+Although the food is hearty, tastes good and is filling, we also want to try a dessert that evening.
+After all, it is not every day that we get the chance to try Scottish food.
+This time, however, we limit ourselves to one dessert for both of us.
+We simply cannot have more.
+Since Petar is a big fan of Pavlova, we choose the Forest Fruit Pavlova for dessert.
+It is a meringue with wild berry compote.
+It is served with whipped cream, strawberries and ice cream.

 Forest Fruit Pavlova - Chewy Meringue with a Fruits of the Forest Compote